 Yes.

-Possibly yes, with body corporate approval.
-You may also build two conjoined dwellings on one title.
+Possibly yes, with Body Corporate and Council approval.
+You may also be able to build two conjoined dwellings on one title.

-The village zoning allows for running businesses from home, providing they do not interfere with the “quiet amenity” of neighbours.
+The village zoning allows certain types of businesses to be run from home, providing they do not interfere with the “quiet amenity” of neighbours.

 Some owners have their own gardens and there are various shared gardens in the pods and elsewhere on common property.
+There is a shared community garden.
 Fat Beets Food Hub helps with distributing surplus produce.

 Our water is harvested from the roofs of the buildings, and pumped from the creek, the dam and the bore depending on availability.
 There is no town water supply in Nubeena.
 Dams supply water for agriculture.
-Potable water is provided in multiple locations on common ground and dwellings in the Pods have their own rainwater tank for drinking/cooking purposes.
+Potable water is provided in multiple locations on common ground and dwellings in the Pods tend to have their own rainwater tank for potable use.

 Yes, you are encouraged to do so.
-We are also investigating community energy systems.
+We are also investigating community energy systems such as micro grids.

-The medium density and layout of the pods naturally creates a strong sense of community and already existing community buildings provide opportunities to gather as a community.
+The medium density and layout of the pods naturally creates a strong sense of community and existing community buildings provide opportunities to gather as a community.
 In terms of privacy, we encourage you to build this into the design of your home.
 As well, many of the lots provide ample opportunity for making private open space within the lot.
-For example, the lots on the northern boundary have a private aspect to the north and some of the lots in Pod C could include a private garden looking out into the trees.
+For example, the lots in Pod C could include a private garden looking out into the trees.
 Community involvement and interaction, whilst encouraged, is entirely voluntary.

-In our community it is seen as a gift, and an opportunity to access the wisdom of the group and for personal growth.
-That said, we are committed to learning and practising ‘Non-violent’ or ‘Compassionate’ communication and we have conflict resolution procedures in our Body Corporate by-laws.
+Conflict provides an opportunity to access the wisdom of the group and an opportunity for personal growth.
+We are committed to learning and practising ‘Non-violent’ or ‘Compassionate’ communication and we have conflict resolution procedures in our Body Corporate by-laws.
 Good group process (transparent and inclusive decision-making) and community glue (activities that contribute to group cohesion) both contribute to creating a harmonious community.

 Owners, residents and other stakeholders are all encouraged to join Tasman Ecovillage Association (TEVA) so the whole community has input into decision making.
 TEVA can consult the community and make recommendations to the Body Corporate.
-Regular meetings are held and we attempt to make decisions by consensus with a fallback of a 75% vote if consensus is not able to be achieved.
+Meetings are held regularly and we aim for consensus in our decision-making.
+When consensus cannot be reached we can vote when a decision is needed.

-The lots have been kept deliberately small to encourage dwellings with a smaller footprint, promote social interaction and keep space for food production and community facilities.
+The lots have been kept deliberately small to encourage dwellings with a smaller footprint, to promote social interaction and to maximise space for food production and community facilities.
 The lots allow for a reasonable size dwelling and some surrounding personal space.
 By sharing resources and facilities we don’t need larger homes that are costly in terms of the environment and our hip pocket.

 We actively seek to reduce our collective footprint.
-We recycle what we can internally and compost all our organic waste.
+We recycle what we can internally and compost as much of our organic waste as possible.
 We live in small, energy-efficient homes that have small environmental footprints.
 We aim to share resources wherever possible.
-We grow a lot of our food organically on-site.
+We grow some of our food organically on-site.
 We can walk or cycle to local services and share transport whenever possible.
 We are working towards generating renewable energy for our homes.
 We practice shared decision-making processes and we create opportunities to work, play and eat together to make our daily lives easier and generally more wonderful!

-You can manage areas around your dwelling for personal use.
-You could also create a garden with your neighbours within your pod.
-As well, there are already some community gardens, which supply the community kitchen and residents, and we encourage you to become involved in their care.
+You can garden on your own lot and you can create a garden with your neighbours within your pod.
+There are already some established community gardens and we encourage you to become involved in their care.

-Some pets are allowed under certain conditions.
-The Pet Policy forms part of the by-laws for the community development scheme and is available on request.
+Unless they are certified service animals, cats or dogs are not permitted to live at the ecovillage.
+Other pets are allowed under certain conditions.
+The Pet Policy forms part of the by-laws and is available on request.

 Some employment is available within the broader community on the Peninsula in administration, teaching, tourism, aged/health care, hospitality and farming.
 Given the availability of the National Broadband Network (NBN) in Nubeena, you can also work remotely, run a business from home, or perhaps work part-time in the city.
 Remember, too, that if your living costs are lower, you don’t need to earn as much!